pierrepicaud/human-activity-recognition-dataset/project-proposal.md

 ## Project description
 Using machine learning model to recognize activities through data from sensors

-What will we implement: A model that classify the activities given data from sensor
+What will we implement: Several models that classify the activities given data from sensor

 Sensors: Accelometer, gyroscope

 Activities: Body activity status

-Recognition: Detection
+Recognition: Recognition

 Data we will use:
 - [test.csv.zip](https://github.com/pierrepicaud/human-activity-recognition-dataset/blob/main/test.csv.zip)